kang-yu/lazyu/cran-comments.md

 > checking R code for possible problems ...
 NOTE add\_variable\_monthweek: no visible global function definition for '.'
 Undefined global functions or variables: .

 0 errors √ | 3 warnings x | 1 note x

+	This is a cran-submission comments file, which is checked into git, and listed in .Rbuildignore (so it’s not included in the package).